Jahia/widen-asset-picker/doc/en/contentDefinition.md

 <img src="../images/040_nodeArch.png" width="675px"/>

-From this 5 node types only `wdennt:widenReference` is accessible through the creation menu.
+From this 5 node types only `wdennt:widenReference` is accessible through the *create menu*.

 > Node types and mixin definitions, discussed later in this section, are written in the file [definition.cnd].
 >
 ## wdennt:widenReference
-This node type is the only accessible through the creation menu.
-In other words, to add a widen asset into a page, a contributor must create new `wdennt:widenReference` alias *Widen* in the UI.
+This node type is the only one accessible through the *create menu*.
+In other words, to add a widen asset into a page, a contributor must create a new `wdennt:widenReference` alias **Widen** in the UI.

 <img src="../images/0011_menuSelect2.png" width="375px"/>